Nutstothemoo/Nutstothemoo/README.md

 -----------------

 - 👀 I’m interested in blockchain Dev and Web dev
-- 🌱 I’m currently learning Javascript framework, Solidity , Web3
+- 🌱 I’m currently learning React and Node.js
-- 💞️ I’m looking to collaborate on any project with cool fueg dev
+- 💞️ I’m looking to collaborate on any project with fuego dev :fire:

 -----------------